 The book provides complete coverage of the PMBOK® Guide, 5th Edition as well as the professional responsibility area.
 Each chapter includes tons of games and exercises to keep you engaged, and concludes with about 20 sample questions.
 Overall, the book offers about 300 chapter-end questions and another 200-question full-length exam at the end.

 NOTE: The 200-question full-length exam is also available online for free.
 It would have been nice if the exam in the book was different to the one available online.

 The third edition of the book is not a complete rewrite, but an update to the second edition.
 The updates are mostly in line with the changes to the PMBOK® Guide, 5th Edition.
 The sample questions and the full-length exam have also been updated accordingly.
 Apart from the content update, the third edition include more full colored graphics and crisper print.
 Overall about 30% of the book has changed.

 HF PMP is often compared with Rita Mulcahy’s PMP Exam Prep, which is regarded as the gold standard for PMP exam prep guides.
 So which book is better?
 I would say that it’s a matter of personal preference.
 If you can afford, I would recommend buying both the books as they complement each other very well.
 HF PMP is definitely the best book to help break the initial barrier/resistance.
 RMC’s guide is surely more daunting.
 But the quality of sample questions is better in RMC’s guide.
 So my recommendation is to start your preparation with HF PMP and eventually graduate to RMC’s PMP Exam Prep.
 For a detailed head-to-head comparison, refer to the link below.

 Head First PMP vs Rita Mulcahy's PMP Exam Prep

-Disclosure: I received a free digital version of this book from the publisher for review.
-I'm not affiliated with the author or publisher of the book.
+I received a free digital version of this book from the publisher for review.
+I was ‘not’ paid for the review, nor was I under any obligation to recommend the book.
+I’m not otherwise affiliated with the author or the publisher of the book.